The Mathematics Honors Program provides opportunities and assistance to talented undergraduates hoping to graduate with Latin Honors in mathematics.

 Normally students contact a faculty member who works in an area of interest.
 That faculty member, if willing, will suggest a topic of study, or in some cases, a topic of research that is suitable.

 This is the introductory Honors Calculus sequence.
 It begins with a discussion of functions, limits, and continuity.
 The course then proceeds to the main topics of differentiation and integration of functions of a single real variable.
 One then studies the properties of these key operations, including the chain rule, the fundamental theorem of calculus, and methods of integration.
 Applications from the physical and biological sciences are emphasized.
 Applications include max-min problems, related rates, arc length, volumes, and surface area of solids of revolution.
 Sequences and series are also studied.
 The course strives to provide an introduction to the mathematical method of proof and to mathematical rigor.

-This course is a two semester course covering multivariable calculus, including differentiation of functions of several variables, multiple integration, discussion of chain rule, inverse function theorem, implicit function theorem, multiple integration, Fubini’s theorem.
-Applications include max-min problems using Lagrange multipliers, volume and surface area.
-The course also treats vector calculus, vector fields, div, curl, grad, Green’s theorem, Stokes’ theorem and Gauss’ theorem.
+This course is a two-semester course covering multivariable calculus, including differentiation of functions of several variables, multiple integration, discussion of chain rule, inverse function theorem, implicit function theorem, multiple integration, and Fubini’s theorem.
+Applications include max-min problems using Lagrange multipliers, volume, and surface area.
+The course also treats vector calculus, vector fields, div, curl, grad, Green’s theorem, Stokes’ theorem, and Gauss’ theorem.
 Also covered are linear algebra, including the study of eigenvalues and eigenvectors, and the application to diagonalization of suitable linear transformations.
-The course provides an introduction to ordinary differential equations, particularly first-order equations, constant-coefficient linear equations, variation of parameters, first-order systems, Laplace transforms.
+The course provides an introduction to ordinary differential equations, particularly first-order equations, constant-coefficient linear equations, variation of parameters, first-order systems, and Laplace transforms.
 Applications from the physical sciences will be emphasized.